I have a friend. He is an incredibly talented fashion designer: Arnau P.Bosch.

 And the reality was that he felt too shy to talk in front of the people.
-He wasn’t conscious of all the things we had to communicate and the material we had to have ready for the launching of Queens & Jeans in this worldwide event.
+He wasn’t conscious of all the things we had to communicate and the material we had to have ready for the launch of Queens & Jeans in this worldwide event.

 We practice and practiced and practiced until the day arrived!
 We rent a van (we flat a tire before leaving Barcelona, UPS!) and we drove for hours.
-A little team formed by two fashion designers, a jewlery designer, a draftswoman, a dressmaker and a marketer.
+A little team formed by two fashion designers, a jewelery designer, a draftswoman, a dressmaker and a marketer.
 All passionate about our professions and loving what we were about to present.

-I was the PR person, answering the phone, organizing interviews.
+I was the PR person, answering the phone, organised interviews.
 Doing photos of the fitting session the day before of the event, and sharing content on social media.
 Sending and printing press kits as crazy.
 The moment arrived:

 Queens & Jeans is a collection based on the vital importance of belonging to a group, a family; or being a member of a clan.